Despite advances in accessing the World Wide Web in Cuba, the government continues to implement censorship and surveillance for its citizens.

 In order to assist the people of Cuba in accessing the free and open internet, we have provided for many years the following support, via our Connect Cuba initiative, to pro-democracy activists struggling for free uncensored internet access.

-Uncensored news information packages shared via Google Drive or Bluetooth Zapya applications (to avoid government censors)
+Uncensored news information packages shared via Google Drive, Bluetooth, or the Zapya mobile app (to avoid government censors).

-Computers, tablets, and mobile smartphone donations to access the internet
+Computers, tablets, and mobile smartphone hardware to access the internet.